The Hong Kong report – part #1

 Basically, all of the HK governors sent their children to western countries, meanwhile pushing pro-China policy to Hong Kong.
 If they really believe they are doing the right thing for HK, please stay with us 🙂 The police violate human rights, they arrest young people without a reason, use expired teargas, shooting protester/ innocent people within a short distance.
 They are just crazy.
 However, we do not expect the government will investigate them.

 15. What is your attitude towards the USA – do you count on American support (especially in the case of military intervention)?
-If yes, do you realise the USA has already lost with China, and you are alone in your fight?

 For the USA, I wish they can pass Hong Kong human rights and democracy act, to cancel governor’s passports and freeze their properties abroad.
 I never expect any war.

 16. Are you aware that protests may be inspired by foreign agents (intelligence)?
 Are you aware that it may be a part of the information war?
-(Is it possible that you are a pawn in someone else’s game?
-In the context of a trade war between the US and China)

 We do not make the decision to participate in the protest or march for no reason.
 We read, we think and we act.
 We are all affected by information, it is the time we are living in.
 But we act as we really see the problem and we want to prevent it.